marialobillo/marialobillo.github.io/portfolio.markdown

     <div class="row">
     <p class="text-center">
-                I'm a Full Stack Developer and passionate of blockchain.
                 Here are some of my last projects.
+You also can check out my github account <a href="https://github.com/marialobillo">here</a>
             </p>
     </div>